liquidev/hayago/README.md

     - [ ] string manipulation
     - [ ] seq manipulation
     - …
-- rod 0.2
+- hayago 0.2
   - [ ] coroutines
   - [ ] error handling with a `try…except…finally`-like system
-- rod 0.3
+- hayago 0.3
   - [ ] tuples
   - [ ] multiple `for` loop variables

 There is no hard deadline for any of the listed features.
-This checklist is supposed to show how much of rod is complete, but it probably misses some points.
+This checklist is supposed to show how much of the language is complete, but it probably misses some points.

 If you want to propose a new feature, feel free to open an issue.
 I'm open to suggestions.

+## Didn't this use to be called `rod`?

+Yes.
+I decided to change the name to avoid conflicts with [yglukhov/rod](https://github.com/yglukhov/rod), which is a much older project than this.
+Also, _hayago_ just sounds so much nicer and friendlier, doesn't it?